-- Construction-related damages to be repaired by Contractor. - Any interruption of water supply from existing line to be as short as possible.
-Landowners and users to be notified well in advance of any interruption. - 3 Traffic safety measures to be employed. - 4 Ensure that landowners have proper access to their properties.
-Discuss disruptions with roads authority and landowner. - Make provision for traffic along affected public and private roads.
-Construction Camp -6 Dirt roads to be monitored and repaired.
-Selection of construction camp to be undertaken in consultation with Environmental Control Officer (ECO) and landowner.
-Site selection to avoid sensitive environmental features, such as 1:100 year floodline, ridges, and areas with protected trees.
-3 Site plan of construction camp to be prepared, which must be approved by the ECO.
-Camp site to be demarcated and to be screened 5 No accommodation to be provided at camp, apart from security.
-6 Appropriate storage facilities for fuel, paint, cement bags, and other material with a potential to cause harm to the environment.
-Socio-economic aspects -Compensation for registration of construction servitude.
-2 Construction-related damages to be repaired by Contractor.
+private roads.

+Con struction Camp - 6 Dirt roads to be monitored and repaired.

+1 Selection of construction camp to be undertaken in

+consultation with Environmental Control Officer

+(ECO) and landowner.

+2 Site selection to avoid sensitive environmental

+features, such as 1:100 year floodline, ridges, and

+areas with protected trees.

+3 Site plan of construction camp to be prepared,

+- which must be approved by the ECO.

+4 Camp site to be demarcated and to be screened

+off.

+5 No accommodation to be provided at camp, apart

+Ŭ from security.

+6 Appropriate storage facilities for fuel, paint, cement

+0 bags, and other material with a potential to cause

+harm to the environment.

+harm to the environment.

+Soc io-economic aspects -

+1 Compensation for registration of construction

+servitude.

+2 Construction-related damages to be repaired by

+2 Contractor.

 3 Establish employment strategy.

-Infrastructure and Services -Safeguarding of existing river crossings.
-Construction-related damages to be repaired by Contractor.
-3 Interruption of water supply from existing line to be as short as possible.
-Landowners and users to be notified well in advance of interruption.
-Traffic safety measures to be employed.
-Ensure that landowners have proper access to their properties.
-Discuss disruptions with roads authority and landowner.
-Make provision for traffic along affected public and private roads.
-Dirt roads to be monitored and repaired.
-8 Limpopo Department of Roads and Public Transport to be notified of any disputations be trucks delivering pipe material.
-List the potential activity/technology alternative related impacts (as appropriate) that are likely to occur as a result of the construction phase: Alternative A1 (preferred alternative) Direct impacts: Indirect impacts: Cumulative impacts: Alternative A2 Direct impacts: Indirect impacts: Cumulative impacts: Alternative A3 Direct impacts: Indirect impacts: Cumulative impacts:
+3 Establish employment strategy.

+Infra astructure and Services -

+1 Safeguarding of existing river crossings.

+2 Construction-related damages to be repaired by

+2 Contractor.

+2

+3 Interruption of water supply from existing line to

+be as short as possible.
+Landowners and users to

+be notified well in advance of interruption.

+4 Traffic safety measures to be employed.

+5 Ensure that landowners have proper access to

+their properties.
+Discuss disruptions with roads

+authority and landowner.

+6 Make provision for traffic along affected public and

+private roads.

+7 Dirt roads to be monitored and repaired.

+8 Limpopo Department of Roads and Public

+Transport to be notified of any disputations be

+trucks delivering pipe material.